 Next to the main field you will find the Wildlife and Jubilee Gardens and the emerging Sensory Garden - an unloved area that that the Town and Borough Council are working together to transform.
 The groundwork started on this area in early in 2020 with a volunteer team from the University of Essex joining us on site in February.
 The ongoing design work will be a collaborative effort with local groups and businesses.

-If you would like to hire or arrange an organised event on the KGV please contact the council offices first to complete an application form and for further information.
+If you would like to hire or arrange an organised event on the KGV please contact us first to apply for approval.